numpy/numpy/doc/source/reference/random/generator.rst

-.. currentmodule:: numpy.random.randomgen
+.. currentmodule:: numpy.random

 Random Generator
 ----------------
-The :class:`~RandomGenerator` provides access to a wide range of distributions, and served as a replacement for :class:`~numpy.random.RandomState`.
+The `~RandomGenerator` provides access to a wide range of distributions, and served as a replacement for :class:`~numpy.random.RandomState`.
 The main difference between the two is that ``RandomGenerator`` relies on an additional basic RNG to